SketchCompany/QuickType/README.md

 </details>

 - fixed bugs with using for loops and arrays
-- removed support for files with ".qt" extension
+- removed support for files with `.qt` extension
-- support set only for ".quick" and ".quicktype" file extensions
+- support set only for `.quick` and `.quicktype` file extensions

 ## 0.0.2

 <details><summary><b>added arrays</b></summary>

-You can use array by using the "[]" brackets like in every other programming language.
+You can use array by using the `[]` brackets like in every other programming language.

 <br>